CPamb/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours: <br >
-Start Time 2023-12-26 20:28:30
+Start Time 2023-12-26 20:28:30 <br >
 Stop Time 2023-12-27 20:28:30

 | Metric                   | Count